Brian Anderson Player Props: Brewers vs. Guardians

 Brian Anderson At The Plate

-- Anderson is batting .223 with 10 doubles, a triple, nine home runs and 34 walks.
+- Anderson is hitting .224 with 10 doubles, a triple, nine home runs and 34 walks.

-- Anderson has picked up a hit in 40 of 71 games this season, with multiple hits 11 times.
+- In 56.9% of his 72 games this season, Anderson has picked up at least one hit.
+He's also had 11 multi-hit games.

-- Anderson has driven in a run in 21 games this year (29.6%), including eight games with more than one RBI (11.3%).
-He has also driven home three or more of his team's runs in two contests.
+- Anderson has picked up an RBI in 29.2% of his games this season, with two or more RBI in 11.1% of his games.
+He has also driven in three or more runs in two contests.

-- He has scored in 36.6% of his games this season, with two or more runs scored in 7.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.